Medical Missions Gap Year

-During the second phase of your Medical Missions Gap Year (the IPHC) you will have an outreach in Papua New Guinea.
-This outreach may be on land, or onboard the YWAM Medical Ship.
+During the second phase of your Medical Missions Gap Year (the IPHC) you will have a secondary outreach in Papua New Guinea.
+This outreach may be on land, or on board the YWAM Medical Ship.
 During your outreach you will run mobile primary healthcare clinics in remote communities.

-The Medical Missions Gap Year is an incredible time of transformation where you will have opportunity to process many things about your life.
-After the gap year, some people may decide to return home and get involved in their local communities, others may decide to do further study, or work with other missions organisations, some may decide to stay on with YWAM in Townsville, or at another location.
+The Medical Missions Gap Year is an incredible time of transformation and growth.
+After the Gap Year, some people may decide to return home and get involved in their local communities.
+Others may decide to do further study, work with other mission organisations or stay on with YWAM.

 If you find you’d like to stay on with YWAM Townsville, you will have the option of joining our two-year staff internship program.
 During this program you will receive further mentoring and hands-on experience.
 You will also have the option of doing one (or more!) of our vocational training courses.
-This training can be completed at your own pace, online – matched with practical application during your staff placement.
+This training can be completed at your own pace and will be matched with practical application during your staff placement.